 Pupils can help to avoid confusion by labelling appropriate property such as clothing for easy identification.
 Lost and found items should be reported directly to the school janitor.
-It is in pupils' own interests not to bring valuable items to school such as iPods and very expensive clothes.
-The school cannot be held responsible if pupils choose to ignore this and then lose belongings.
+It is in pupils' own interests not to bring valuable items to school such as iPods and very expensive clothes to prevent damage or loss.
 Valuable items, eg watches, which are found but not claimed from the janitor are passed onto the Police at Bucksburn - usually near the end of each term.

-All pupils are responsible for their own property and the school does not accept responsibility for bags, articles, etc left unattended.
+All pupils are responsible for their own property and the school does not accept responsibility for any bags, articles of clothing, or valuables left unattended.